zq-chi/stm32IAPDemo/README.md

 ## 3.Test

+We build a tool to simply our test, this tool was wrriten on C# language

 ### 1.First

 we build the bootloader and download it to the flash, we use the get info command to see what msg income